awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

            "s3:PutObject"
          ],
          "Resource": "*"
+       },
+       {
+         "Sid": "S3BucketIdentity",
+         "Effect": "Allow",
+         "Action": [
+           "s3:GetBucketAcl",
+           "s3:GetBucketLocation"
+         ],
+         "Resource": "*"
        }
      ]
    }
    ```
 **Note**
 This policy allows access to all CodeBuild actions and to a potentially large number of AWS resources\.
 To restrict permissions to specific CodeBuild actions, change the value of `codebuild:*` in the CodeBuild policy statement\.
-For more information, see [Authentication and Access Control](auth-and-access-control.md)\.
+For more information, see [Identity and Access Management](auth-and-access-control.md)\.
 To restrict access to specific AWS resources, change the value of the related `Resource` object\.
-For more information, see [Authentication and Access Control](auth-and-access-control.md) or the specific AWS service's security documentation\.
+For more information, see [Identity and Access Management](auth-and-access-control.md) or the specific AWS service's security documentation\.

 1. Switch to the directory where you saved the file, and then run one of the following commands\.
 You can use different values for `CodeBuildGroupAccessPolicy` and `CodeBuildUserAccessPolicy`\.
 If you use different values, substitute them here\.